lesovsky/pgcenter/README.md

 - it is possible to run pgCenter on one host and connect to Postgres which runs on another host, but some functions may not work - this fully applies to `pgcenter top` command.
 - pgCenter also supports Amazon RDS for PostgreSQL, but as mentioned above, some functions will not work and also system stats will not be available, because of PostgreSQL RDS instances don't support untrusted procedural languages due to security reasons.

+#### Development and testing
+The following notes are important for people who interested in developing new features.
+- pgCenter goes with builtin tests that cover pgCenter's functionality.
+Some tests might be harmful like those which test cancel/terminate group of backends.
+Run tests only on isolated or non-important environments.

 #### Known issues
 pgCenter is beta software, thus in some circumstances, segfaults and panics may occur.
 When panics occur please do let me know - this helps me in making necessary changes and improve this software.
 To make sure that I can reproduce an issue you’ve been having and can address it accordingly please follow these steps: